Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - Download.md

 ## Remarks

-* There would not be technical support for OS other than Windows
+* There will not be technical support for OS other than Windows
 * You may contact ```Emmett(yhyim), Ryusuke(rsugimoto), Pang(hwpang) or Christopher(pkwongac)``` if you counter any problem on setting up your programming environment